aDotInTheVoid/boxcars/docs/report/report.md

 **Figure 4: Time to busy loop for $n$ µsecs**

-To do this, I wrote a benchmark that would busy loop for a given lenght of time.
+To do this, I wrote a benchmark that would busy loop for a given length of time.
 This would allow me to know how long a given benchmark "should" take, and therefor see if this was replicated in the data.